Legacy Lock API Deprecation

 - Can leverage either the Lock Widget or Auth0.js SDK for flexibility in appearance and function.

-- Works with any type of Auth0 connection as well as multifactor authentication.
+- Works with any type of Auth0 connection as well as multi-factor authentication (MFA).

 Universal Login migration guides